 Observatory privileges/gate codes and keys

 Friends and family are welcome to share the observatory with you.
 However, after dark activities should have an astronomy connection and not interfere with observing activities of others.
-Private parties involving significant activities other than observing are not permitted without prior approval by the Observatory Chair.
+Please reference the notes on observing etiquette posted inside the clubhouse over the water cooler.
+Private parties, involving significant activities other than observing, are not permitted without prior approval by the Observatory Chair(s).
 The open consumption of alcohol is discouraged at public events or on the observing field.

 The observatory has limited space.
 Items left at the property can become a storage and disposal burden.
 Therefore:

-- Property not labeled (as to ownership) will be treated as club property and is subject to being sold or disposed of after reasonable notice is given via firstname.lastname@example.org.
+- Property not labeled as to ownership will be treated as club property and is subject to being sold or disposed of in accordance with the club’s In-Kind Gift and Abandoned Property Policy.